CLINICAL SCIENCE PROGRAM OFFERED IN THE CARIBBEAN

 Elective Rotations (12 weeks: 3 x 4 weeks)

-Orthopedics, Urology, Neurosurgery, Trauma Surgery, Cardiothoracic surgery, Vascular Surgery, Plastic surgery, ENT, & Ophthalmology
+Orthopedics, Urology, Neurosurgery, Trauma Surgery, Cardiothoracic Surgery, Vascular Surgery, Plastic surgery, ENT, and ophthalmology